biz9framework/biz9-core/README.md

 #### <a id="get_sql_paging"></a>get_sql_paging
 ```
 Description:
-    Get a paged list of data items from database table.
+    Get a paged list of data items from the database table.
 Get page limit by sql;
 Param:
     database_connection: The database connection object;
         type: object;